alesssia/biostat_101/05_Descrittive_quantitative.md

 Notare assi non a zero.
 Per lo scatter va bene.

 launched an investigation after complaints from Joshua’s and other bereaved parents, and in 1998 two surgeons and the ex-chief executive were found guilty of serious medical misconduct.

 A Pearson correlation runs between −1 and 1, and expresses how close to a straight line the dots or data-points fall.
 A correlation of 1 occurs if all the points lie on a straight line going upwards, while a correlation of −1 occurs if all the points lie on a straight line going downwards.
 A correlation near 0 can come from a random scatter of points, or any other pattern in which there is no systematic trend upwards or downwards

 Attenzione alla causalita':
+0- the high correlation showed that bigger hospitals were associated with lower mortality.
+But we could not conclude that bigger hospitals caused the lower mortality.
-- piccoli ospedali hanno magari casi piu' semplici, che spiegano Leeds & Co -->
+- piccoli ospedali hanno magari casi piu' semplici, che spiegano Leeds & Co

+But, as we shall explore further in Chapter 4 on causation, this presupposes the direction in which the influence might lie.
+Even in Figure 2.5(a) we cannot conclude that the higher survival rates were in any sense caused by the increased number of cases – in fact it could even be the other way round: better hospitals simply attracted more patients.
+-->

 ---
 ## Correlazione & valori anomali